Nathan-Busse/NebulaNavigator/README.md

 2. **Visualization Engine:**
    - Renders a 3D universe where each node represents code elements
    - Handles smooth animations, sensor inputs (mouse/touch), and dynamic data updates
+   - Leverages the Unity Engine to build an immersive environment

 3. **User Interface:**
    - Provides an intuitive control panel for filtering, searching, and settings adjustments